franciscrot/dma/dh-skills.md

 - Programming Historian: [Applied Archival Downloading with Wget](https://programminghistorian.org/en/lessons/applied-archival-downloading-with-wget).
 “This lesson expands web-scraping skills through a few more lessons that focus on other uses for Wget’s recursive retrieval function.”
 - Programming Historian: [Data Mining the Internet Archive Collection](https://programminghistorian.org/en/lessons/data-mining-the-internet-archive).
 “This lesson teaches you how to use Python to automate the downloading of large numbers of MARC files from the Internet Archive and parse MARC records.”
 - Programming Historian: [Beginner’s Guide to Twitter Data](https://programminghistorian.org/en/lessons/beginners-guide-to-twitter-data).
 “Learn how to acquire Twitter data and process them to make them usable for further analysis.”
 The days of the super-useful Twitter API are long gone, but may still be of interest!
+- Programming Historian: [Text Mining in Python through the HTRC Feature Reader](https://programminghistorian.org/en/lessons/text-mining-in-python-through-the-htrc-feature-reader).
+“Explains how to use Python to summarize and visualize data on millions of texts from the HathiTrust Research Center’s Extracted Features dataset.”
+- Programming Historian: [Text Mining YouTube Comment Data with Wordfish in R](https://programminghistorian.org/en/lessons/text-mining-youtube-comment-data-with-wordfish-in-r).
+“In this lesson, you will learn how to download YouTube video comments and use the R programming language to analyze the dataset with Wordfish.”
+- Programming Historian: [Analyzing Multilingual French and Russian Text using NLTK, spaCy, and Stanza](https://programminghistorian.org/en/lessons/analyzing-multilingual-french-and-russian-text).
+“This lesson covers tokenization, part-of-speech tagging, and lemmatization, as well as automatic language detection, for non-English and multilingual text.”

 </details>

-## Digitisation and OCR {#digitisation}
+## Digitisation and OCR / HCR {#digitisation}

 Digitisation converts physical materials into digital forms that can be searched, analysed, and shared.
-Optical Character Recognition (OCR) turns printed, typed, or handwritten text into digital text.
+Optical Character Recognition (OCR) turns printed or typed text into digital text.

+<details markdown="1"> <summary>What are OCR / HCR?</summary>
+- Optical Character Recognition (OCR) mainly means turning printed or typed text (so image files - e.g. JPEGs) into digital text.
+- Handwritten Text Recognition (HTR) is for handwriting and often needs a trained Machine Learning model, plus careful correction, because handwriting varies so much.
+- OCR and HTR both have to make guesses from pixels.
+They can struggle with e.g. unusual fonts, faded ink, skewed pages, marginal notes, columns, poor lighting, low-resolution images, etc.

 <details markdown="1">
 <summary>Resources</summary>